 - Add the buttermilk and mix together just until everything starts to come together in a shaggy dough, but don't overmix.
 Turn out onto a lightly floured surface and press together into a rough rectangular shape.

 - Fold one side of the rectangle into the center, then the other, like folding a letter.
 Pat the dough flat again, then turn the dough and repeat the folding process.
-Flatten with a rolling pin or your hands until the dough makes a ¾- to 1-inch thick rectangle.
+Flatten with a rolling pin (affiliate link) or your hands until the dough makes a ¾- to 1-inch thick rectangle.

 - Cut out biscuits.
 Brush with extra buttermilk.
 Bake for 13-15 minutes until golden brown on top.